 ||Kale, spinach, Swiss chard

 Spend time with ‘abangani’ / friends, laugh, and keep stress levels low

 Humans are social animals so healthy relationships stimulate the brain and contribute to your emotional wellbeing.
 You want to avoid excessive stress as it is the brain’s worst enemy and can lead to other health issues, talk about your problems instead of bottling them up.
 Laughter, on the other hand, helps us think far more broadly, so share a joke, laugh at yourself and play like a child.

 A few more tips

 Do one thing at a time and when you do focus on that one thing alone, clear up the area in which you are working if at all possible and switch off things that will distract you, you can even invest in a pair of headphones.
 When your attention is divided or you’re ‘multitasking’ it is easy to get confused and become overwhelmed, panic can set in causing you to freeze up, which is counterproductive.
-Try to take breaks, how often will depend on you, some people can concentrate for 25 minutes, others for 45, however long it may be take a 5-10 minute breaks and then go back to the task at hand.
+Try to take breaks, how often will depend on you, some people can concentrate for 25 minutes, others for 45.
+So take regular breaks and then go back to the task at hand.
 Be nice to yourself, you’re not a machine, and even machines break sometimes – set reminders and write things down.